chainguard-dev/self-attestation/README.md

 This repository contains a [markdown version](self-attestation.md) of the draft Secure Software Development Self Attestation Form.

+It also contains a [table](references.md) of the references at the top of the PDF.

 ## Purpose

 I found myself struggling to copy/paste/modify the PDF version as I read it and prepared my comments.